 Using automated grading workflows has many advantages – examinations can be generated faster and more frequently if required.
 Tutors are able to give much more immediate feedback on examinations and are not required to decipher individual handwriting styles.
 As not all of the COLE grading is automated, the academic staff are spending their marking time more efficiently.

-Grades are automatically recorded, easier for faculty members working as a team to interact, analyse the student data, and add insights and assessment.
+Grades are automatically recorded, making it easier for faculty members working as a team to interact, analyse the student data, and add insights and assessment.

 Institutions are now able to deliver high stakes exams to global candidates as they are not restricted to running an exam in a dedicated physical test location.